greenelab/czi-rfa/proposal.md

 To understand data augmentation, imagine scanned pathology slides.
 Each slide may be prepared and scanned with a subtly different orientation or magnification.
 A deep learning method may simply identify such technical differences, or there may be too few slides to train a good model.
-Applying apply arbitrary rotations, zooms, and other irrelevant transformations increases the effective amount of training data and reduces the model's propensity to learn technical noise.
+Applying apply arbitrary rotations, zooms, and other irrelevant transformations increases the effective amount of training data and reduces the model's propensity to learn such noise.

 We expect that fast abundance estimates for RNA-seq [@doi:10.1038/nmeth.4197 @10.1038/nbt.3519] will make a data augmentation approach feasible for transcriptomes.
 Multiple resamples or subsamples of reads during transcript abundance estimation can help to capture the uncertainty in the data, akin to arbitrary rotations.